-Accessibility Laws for K-12 Schools
+Accessibility in Schools: US Laws for K-12

 Discrimination of any kind should not be tolerated anywhere, but especially in the classroom.
 Understanding accessibility laws and anti-discrimination laws that apply to K-12 schools can be a bit tricky.
 Here’s a break down of the accessibility laws apply to K-12 schools and what exactly each of them mean.